hugojosefson/find-node-or-install/Readme.md

 ## Optional executables

-There are also some executables available here.
-They can be used to launch `node`, `npm` or `npx` via `find-or-install-node`.
+There are also some executables+symlinks available here.
+They can be used to launch `node`, `npm`, `npx` or `yarn` via `find-or-install-node`.

 ### Examples

 #### Shebang in single .js file

 If you put these comments at the top of a `.js` file, you can make it self-contained and executable:

 ```js
 #!/bin/sh